-A report on the West Heath Medical Centre, which operates a telephone and video consultation service available seven days a week to patients from practices that are part of Birmingham's SDS MyHealthcare federation, rated it outstanding overall.
+A report on the virtual service based at West Heath Medical Centre, which operates a telephone and video consultation service available seven days a week to patients from practices that are part of Birmingham's SDS MyHealthcare federation, rated it outstanding overall.
 The service is provided by South Doc Services, a GP co-op, and was part of a pilot project initially funded by the Prime Minister's Challenge Fund.

 Inspectors found that the service reduced workload for GP practices across the federation, improved access to appointments and generated significant savings on medicines waste.

-The West Heath Medical Centre does not offer face-to-face consultations or home visits, and delivers non-complex appointments only via voice or video calls.
+The virtual service does not offer face-to-face consultations or home visits, and delivers non-complex appointments only via voice or video calls.

 At the time of the CQC inspection in April this year, nine GPs, an advanced nurse practitioner, seven pharmacists, two managers and a number of administrative staff were employed across the virtual consultation service and a telephone repeat prescription service that runs in parallel.